run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ### Setup

-*  Login to the Projects area of the Run:AI user interface.
+*  Login to the Projects area of the Run:ai user interface.
 *  Add a Project named `team-a`.

 ### Run Workload